DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/README.md

 ## General instructions

-These instructions will allow replication of the results shown in this work.
+These instructions will allow replication of the results in my PhD thesis available at http://oro.open.ac.uk/75472/; Chapter 2 - Materials and Methods.

 ## Datasets